Andrispowq/PrehistoricEngine---C-/BUILDING.md

 - Create the solution files: the build system currently supports Visual Studio (version 2017 and 2019)
   - Building the Visual Studio solution and project files: execute the ```build_windows_vs2017.bat```, or ```build_windows_vs2019.bat``` file
   - Building for another Visual Studio version: execute the following command: ```call vendor\bin\premake\premake5.exe vs<version>``` from the reposotary's root folder (PrehistoricEngine)
+  - Building for another development environment: while the Prehistoric Engine is officially untested on other environments, Premake 5.0 supports environments other then Visual Studio.
+For the whole list, please visit [here](https://github.com/premake/premake-core/wiki/Building-Premake).